uber/go.uber.org/CONTRIBUTING.md

 # Contribution Guidelines

-The `go.uber.org` domain is meant to host stable, high-quality, well-maintained Go libraries developed by Uber Technologies Inc..
+The `go.uber.org` domain is meant to host stable, high-quality, well-maintained Go libraries developed by Uber Technologies, Inc.

 Adding a new project to the domain can be done by inserting an entry in `sally.yaml`.